parsa-abbasi/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   - Plateau is a region where the derivative is close to zero for a long time.
   - This is where algorithms like momentum, RMSprop or Adam can help.

+### Optimization algorithms summary

+#### Gradient Descent
+**What you should remember:**
+  - The difference between gradient descent, mini-batch gradient descent and stochastic gradient descent is the number of examples you use to perform one update step.
+  - You have to tune a learning rate hyperparameter *alpha*.
+  - With a well-turned mini-batch size, usually it outperforms either gradient descent or stochastic gradient descent (particularly when the training set is large).

+#### Mini-Batch Gradient descent
+**What you should remember:**
+  - Shuffling and Partitioning are the two steps required to build mini-batches
+  - Powers of two are often chosen to be the mini-batch size, e.g., 16, 32, 64, 128.

+#### Momentum
+**What you should remember:**
+  - Momentum takes past gradients into account to smooth out the steps of gradient descent.
+It can be applied with batch gradient descent, mini-batch gradient descent or stochastic gradient descent.
+  - You have to tune a momentum hyperparameter *beta* and a learning rate *alpha* .

 ## Hyperparameter tuning, Batch Normalization and Programming Frameworks